MumenJarrah/CloudLabs/lab1_guide.md

 lscpu
 ```

+The output of this command shows that this machine has an intel Intel(R) Core(TM) i7-6600U CPU @ 2.60GHz CPU.???????

 3.3 Finding the machine IP address
 To find the machine IP address, we can use the `ip` command with the `addr` option.

 ```bash
 ip addr
 ```
+The command prints the ip address of every interface in the system.
+The lo interface is a local interface an always has an ip address of 127.0.0.1. ???????????????
+The command shows that this machine has the ip address of 10.0.2.15 ???????????????

 ## 4. Basic file system commands